Last Minute Gift Ideas

 1. Calming Lights

-Enabling Devices offers a variety of calming lights to be used on their own or included in a home or school sensory space.
-Depending on your child’s needs, they can provide a sense of calm or they can provide needed stimulation.
+Enabling Devices offers a variety of calming lights to be used on their own or included in a home, therapy or sensory space.
+Depending on the individual’s needs, they can provide a sense of calm or they can provide needed stimulation.
 Among our favorites are the LED Light Illuminators, which can be programmed to cycle through all the colors in the rainbow.
 The great thing about these lights is that you can adjust the level of brightness they project, as well as the speed at which they cycle through the colors.

 2. Cosmic Liquid Tiles

 Enabling Devices Cosmic Liquid Tiles encourages the improvement of gross motor skills.
-It also provides children with sensory issues with the opportunity to step, jump, dance or hop in the security of their own home.
-It’s also a great way to encourage physical activity in a child who is unable or unwilling to spend much time outside.
+It also gives individuals with sensory processing disorders the opportunity to step, jump, dance or hop in the security of their own home.
+It’s also a great way to encourage physical activity in a child or adult who is unable or unwilling to spend much time outside.

 3. Sensory Exploration Tent

 This isn’t your average camping tent!
 The Sensory Exploration Tent is designed to provide positive sensory experiences in a safe, relaxing environment.
 The tent comes as part of a set that includes a weighted blanket, learning lamp, Gel lap pad and a variety of other soothing sensory items.
-The tent also has two openings, as well as a roof-top easy view screen that allows parents and caregivers to keep an eye on the child playing and relaxing inside.
+The tent also has two openings, as well as a roof-top easy view screen that allows parents and caregivers to keep an eye on children or adults playing and relaxing inside.

 Why Puzzles Are Good for All